-Medical Student Education
+Surgery Medical Student Education

 Core Clerkship in Surgery

 During their surgical clerkship, students are assigned rotations so that their general surgery education is augmented by experience in Anesthesia and surgical subspecialties.
 Students participate in patient care in a variety of settings (office, clinic, inpatient floors, and operating rooms).
-Students also come together for didactic sessions focused on topics in general surgery led by a faculty member who is a specialist in the area under discussion.
+Students also come together for didactic sessions focused on topics in general surgery led by a faculty member who is a specialist in the topic under discussion.

 The Core Clerkship in Surgery is consistently highly rated by students, who cite the high quality of the teaching and the progressive approach to surgical education.
 HMS also recognizes the excellence of the BIDMC Core Clerkship in Surgery, recently giving major teaching awards to several faculty and staff.

 The Department of Surgery's commitment to medical education continues in the wide array of elective courses offered to students from both Harvard and other medical schools in their final year.
-These are the subject of ongoing curriculum development.

 All enrollments for these courses must be made through the office of the Registrar, Harvard Medical School.